JoaoEdison/ocrc/README.md

 ## Compiling

-Run make in `src` folder.
+Run makefile in `src` folder.
 You will get three executable codes:

 * *init_net.out*, the program that generate the raw neural network.